togiberlin/ui-ux-designer-roadmap/README.md

 - **External Triggers**: Instagram notifies Peter, when his friends start e.g. a live feed.
 Also, whenever someone drops a comment on Peters photos, Instagram sends immediate **push notifications**.

 - **Internal Triggers**: Peters constant usage of Instagram is hardwired into his brain.
 Whenever he felt bored, he automatically opened his Instagram to relieve his boredom.
-In his mind, getting rid of boredom is now **associated** with Instagram.
+In his mind the "getting rid of boredom" routine is now directly **associated** with Instagram.

 - **Ability**: Peter feels proud, because he has 22k followers.
 It means, that his content, personality and hobbies are worthy of attention.
 It makes him proud and motivates him to use Instagram on a daily basis, because he craves **social acceptance**.
 The famous watch manufacturer Daniel Wellington became aware of Peter's status and offered him a lucrative deal: he advertises DW watches, and get's a percentage of the purchase.
 Instagram offers Peter a great opportunity to get **money**.
 This motivation keeps Peter for at least an hour occupied on Instagram, every day.